 Buying, selling, trading or participating in any other way in operations that affect Abengoa's assets goes against this Code of Conduct, as well as being illegal, while in possession of material information concerning Abengoa that has not been released to the general public, but which when released may have an impact on the market price of Abengoa's securities.
 It also goes against this Code of Conduct and is illegal to buy, sell, trade or otherwise participate in transactions involving the securities of any other company while in possession of similar non-public material information concerning such company.
-Any questions concerning the propriety of effecting a transaction in Abengoa's (or other company's) securities should be directed to Abengoa's General Counsel or compliance officer.
+Any questions concerning the propriety of effecting a transaction in Abengoa's (or other company's) securities should be directed to the Secretary of the Board of Administration or Abengoa's Legal Counsel.